sblackwell686/PoolShop/README.md

 Note: Make sure the sample inventory is added only when both the part and product lists are empty.
 When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
 When duplicate items are added, make a “multi-pack” part.
 Added sample data to the bootstrapdata class.

+1. In the BootStrapData class, (Lines 41-110) I added all the sample data.
+I included 4 outsourced parts, 1 insourced part, and 5 products.
+2. Lines 42 and 92 check to see that the parts and product count are at 0 before adding the sample data.
+3. Lines 44-80 I added 4 outsourced parts (each was set with a company name, part name, id, inventory and price).
+I also added each to the repository.
+4. Lines 81-92 I added 1 insourced part.
+I also added this part to the repository.
+5. Lines 97-110 I added 5 products from the Product class following the constructor.
+I also saved these products to the repository.

 F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:
 •  The “Buy Now” button must be next to the buttons that update and delete products.
 •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.